weaviate/st-weaviate-connection/README.md

 This way, the client will also automatically close the connection after the block is executed, ensuring that there are no resource leaks.

+See the [Weaviate Python client documentation](https://weaviate.io/developers/weaviate/client-libraries/python), and the [Weaviate documentation](https://weaviate.io/developers/weaviate/) for more information on the available operations.

 ## Example notebook

 The project includes a demonstration notebook to showcase basic functionalities of the connector (see here [demo notebook](./notebooks/01_demo.ipynb))